webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 * Congestion Avoidance
 * Flow Control

-To understand SCTP we will explore it in 3 parts.
+To understand SCTP we will explore it in three parts.
 The goal is that you will know enough to debug and learn the deep details of SCTP on your own after this chapter.

 ## Concepts
 SCTP is a feature rich protocol.
 This section is only going to cover the parts of SCTP that are used by WebRTC.